 Thank you for the gift of parents.
 I am grateful that their love and generosity encourages me to become my best self.
-I am thankful for their patience, their willingness to give second chances, and for the sacrifices they make each day so that and for the wisdom and experience that help me grow.
+I am thankful for their patience, their willingness to give second chances, and for the sacrifices they make each day so that I can be happy healthy, and open to the blessing of each day.
+I am grateful for the dreams and for the wisdom and experience that help me grow.
 With them as guide, may I learn to be a strong Christian, a good neighbor, and a responsible citizen.